OwlCrate Jr. Book Subscription Box Review + Coupon – April 2017

 The Cost: $27.99 a month, $80.97/3-month pre-pay, $155.94/6-month pre-pay.
 Plus $6.99 USPS flat-rate shipping, $10.59 shipping to Canada, and $19.99 shipping International.

-Coupon: Use coupon code FBSTARS10 to save 10% off your first box
+COUPON: Use code OWLCRATEMSA10 to save 10% off your order!

 The Products: You will receive (1) hardcover middle grade book plus assorted gender neutral book-related items.